zenstackhq/zenstack-docs/docs/the-complete-guide/part2/index.md

 Like many wonderful tools in the web development world, ZenStack adopts a plugin-based architecture.
 At the core of the system is the ZModel schema, around which features are implemented as plugins.

-A plugin can consist of one or more of the following:
+A plugin can include the following parts:

-- A generator function that transforms the ZModel schema into other artifacts
+- A function that takes the ZModel AST as input and executes custom logic

+    The function usually transforms the AST to another format.
 The [@core/prisma](/docs/reference/plugins/prisma) built-in plugin is a good example.
 It strips out all ZenStack-specific syntax from the ZModel schema and generates a standard Prisma schema file that can be used with Prisma's toolchain.

 - Custom attributes and functions to extend the ZModel language

-    The [@zenstackhq/openapi](/docs/reference/plugins/openapi) plugin provides attributes for controlling how an OpenAPI spec is generated from the ZModel schema.
+    For example, the [@zenstackhq/openapi](/docs/reference/plugins/openapi) plugin provides attributes for controlling how an OpenAPI spec is generated from the ZModel schema.
 The attributes are commonly interpreted by the generator function.

 - Runtime modules that are shipped with the app during deployment